 - Lots of changes occur within different structures of the joint

 - Inflammation and bone remodelling plays a bigger role in disease onset and progression than previously thought

 - The structural changes within the joints don’t always directly relate to the pain and symptoms experience

 Why exercise is the best treatment for osteoarthritis

 Previously, with the accepted idea that osteoarthritis was caused by ‘wear and tear’, people tended to avoid using their painful arthritic joints to protect them.
 This led to people avoiding exercise and becoming fearful of movement.
 But new research actually shows that we should be doing the opposite.

 Exercise, in the form of a combination of muscle strengthening and aerobic exercise, should be the first line of treatment for people with hip and knee osteoarthritis.
 High quality evidence supports its use in improving pain, physical functioning and quality of life.
 Exercise not only has a symptom-modifying effect in osteoarthritis, it also has a disease-modifying effect.

 Strength training specifically has a vital role to play in the management and treatment of osteoarthritis.
 Stronger muscles means more protected joints, improved joint bio-mechanics and reductions in pain.

-If you would like to learn more about how strength training can help, check out our next article that covers 10 reasons strength training is beneficial in osteoarthritis!
+If you would like to learn more about the role of resistance training in treatment, read our next article covering 10 reasons why strength training is beneficial in osteoarthritis.